SkeltonThatcher/run-book-template/README.md

 In our experience, most interesting software systems will need engineers to address the majority of the points, if only to confirm that "this section definitely does not apply here" - a valuable realisation.
 Each section has a description to set the context and explain why it's needed.

 You'll likely get the best outcomes from having the **software development team own and drive the activities around the Run Book**, seeking input from Testers and Ops people to fill in gaps in knowledge.
-In practice, you'll want to automate many of the checks and procedures (rather than leaving them in a wiki), but remember: _discussion, not documentation_ is where the value lies in Run Book collaboration!
+In practice, you'll want to automate many of the checks and procedures (rather than leaving them in a wiki), but remember: _discussion, not documentation_ is where the value lives in Run Book collaboration!
 See [runbookcollab.info](http://runbookcollab.info/) for more details.

 Have fun! _Matthew Skelton & Rob Thatcher_